greenelab/connectivity-search-manuscript/manuscript.md

 **B. Supervised machine learning approach from Project Rephetio.**
 This figure visualizes the feature matrix used by Project Rephetio to make supervised predictions.
 Each row represents a compound–disease pair.
-The top half of rows correspond to known treatments (i.e. positives), while the bottom half correspond to non-treatments (i.e. negatives, not known to be treatments in PharmacotherapyDB).
+The top half of rows correspond to known treatments (i.e. positives), while the bottom half correspond to non-treatments (i.e. negatives under a *closed-world assumption*, not known to be treatments in PharmacotherapyDB).
 Here, an equal number of treatments and non-treatments are shown, but in reality the problem is heavily imbalanced.
 Project Rephetio scaled models to assume a positive prevalence of 0.36% [@rephetio; @doi:10.15363/thinklab.d210].
 Each column represents a metapath, labeled with its abbreviation.
 \
 Feature values are DWPCs (transformed and standardized), which assess the connectivity along the specified metapath between the specific compound and disease.
 Green colored values indicate above-average connectivity, whereas blue values indicate below average connectivity.
 In general, positives have greater connectivity for the selected metapaths than negatives.
 Rephetio used a logistic regression model to learn the effect of each type of connectivity (feature) on the likelihood that a compound treats a disease.
 The model predicts whether a compound–disease pair is a treatment based on its features, but requires supervision in the form of known treatments.
 <!-- info on this figure's creation in https://github.com/greenelab/connectivity-search-manuscript/issues/11 -->
 ](https://github.com/greenelab/connectivity-search-manuscript/raw/f98c3470a8bf8f40f5f6aed2794c6ea66b93b14b/content/media/rephetio/metagraph-and-features.png){#fig:rephetio width="100%" .white}

+### Unsupervised hetnet connectivity search

+Project Rephetio was able to successfully predict treatments, including those under investigation by clinical trail.
+However, two challenges limit the applicability of the Rephetio approach, which this study aims to address.
+First, Rephetio required known labels (i.e. treatment status) to train a model.
+Hence, the approach cannot be applied to domains where training labels do not exist.
+Second, the DWPC metric used to assess connectivity is sensitive to node degree.
+The Rephetio approach was incapable of detecting whether a high DWPC score indicated meaningful connectivity above the level expected by the background network degrees.
+Here we propose Hetnet connectivity search, which defines a null distribution for DWPCs that accounts for degree and enables detecting meaningful hetnet connectivity without training labels.

 ### Related Works